View More Educational Guides

 External Threat Intelligence Sources

 External sources of threat intelligence, just as the name implies, come from outside of your network.
 There are a wide variety of these sources with different structures, intentions, and trustworthiness.
 Open-source intelligence, often referred to as OSINT, includes data from independent security researchers, vendor blogs, and publicly available threat indicator blocklists.
 Another common source of external threat intelligence is a private or commercial threat intelligence feed.
-These feeds are consistently updated sources of indicators or data derived from an outside organization and can include information on suspicious domains, malware hashes, IP addresses, and other IOCs.
+These threat intelligence feeds are updated sources of indicators or data derived from an outside organization and can include information on suspicious domains, malware hashes, IP addresses, and other IOCs.
 Unlike OSINT feeds, private or commercial feeds include more unique, higher-quality intelligence and can sometimes be focused on specific industry verticals.
 These feeds often include more detailed intelligence such as threat actor profiles or motivational insights along with more standard indicators.

 Threat intelligence can also be collected from partners, peers, vendors, and clients in a sharing environment.
 This is usually seen in an information sharing community, such as an ISAC or ISAO, and includes intelligence that is shared amongst member organizations in a similar industry.
 The increase in information sharing through communities has emerged as a major milestone in the evolution of threat intelligence.

 Why is Threat Intelligence Important?